sr-gi/bitcoin_tools/README.md

 # Bitcoin tools

-### Watch out!
-You are in the development branch, some parts of the code could be under development and therefore susceptible to change / non fully tested.

 bitcoin_tools is a Python library created for teaching and researching purposes.
 It's main objective is twofold.
 First it aims to ease the understanding of Bitcoin transaction creation, by using well-documented and easy to understand python code.
 Second, it aims to provide a tool able to create custom `transactions` / `scripts`.
 Either `scriptSig` and